 * * * *

-The upper image is courtesy of Annunciation – Wikipedia, the free encyclopedia.
+The upper image is courtesy of Annunciation – Wikipedia.
 The caption: “The Annunciation – Johann Christian Schröder.”
 As to Good Friday on the same date at the Annunciation:

 Because the sacrifice of Jesus through his crucifixion is commemorated on this day, the Divine Liturgy (the sacrifice of bread and wine) is never celebrated on Great Friday, except when this day coincides with the Great Feast of the Annunciation, which falls on the fixed date of 25 March (for those churches which follow the traditional Julian Calendar…